Protein Cookie Recipe: Chocolate Chip Coconut Cheesecake Cookies

 As far as protein cookie macros go, I’m rather pleased with how these turned out.
 As I was adding things like coconut oil and higher calorie ingredients, I worried they might turn out a little too high calorie.
 Each cookie ended up with 73 calories, 5.3 grams of protein, 7.3 grams of carbs, and 3.5 grams of fat.

 I don’t want to name names, but a Benny and Harry’s Protein Cookie has 420 calories, 16 grams of protein, 66 grams of carbs, and 16 grams of fat.
 Granted, they’re a bit larger.
 So let’s say you ate three of my protein cookies to equal things out.
 That’s 219 calories, 15.9 grams of protein, 21.9 grams of carbs, and 10.5 grams of fat.
 Whew!
 That’s enough math for one day.
+Luckily, these protein donut holes are much easier to make than solving equations.

 Chocolate Chip Cheesecake Protein Cookie Ingredients